 - If participants are able to access CGT discounts when they eventually sell their shares or options, this can make a significant difference to the amount of tax they will be required to pay and, in turn, the total net benefit they stand to receive.

 There are different ways you can structure an employee share scheme, to make sure it as tax efficient as possible.
+For example, your company may be eligible for the start-up tax concession.
 Read more about employee share scheme tax here.

 4. Specialist advice